jerry81/codeingame/AI/G14-TicTacToe/tectactoe-notes-new.md

   - a way to pick a random move
   - a way to check for win lose or draw

-- verify one simulation - TODO
+- verify one simulation -
+  - verified manually.  only plays up to a won large square - further refine.

 - next data struct
 - Selection - select all available moves